 Assuming that you can’t drill into your wall and route cables behind it, a “concealer” is the next best option for getting cables up to a mounted TV or monitor without exposing them.
 These reusable adhesive-backed tubes come in a variety of colors and sizes.
 For the truly dedicated, you can paint them to match the paint of the wall to make them almost invisible.

-Cable Cover - Upgrade Cord Hider on Wall - 125in Cable Hider Raceway Kit for Mount TV - CMC-02 Cable Concealer for Home Office Cable Management - 8X L15.7in, W1.18 H0.6in, White
+125in Cord Cover, Yecaye Large Cord Hider on Wall Cable Management, Cable Raceway Kit for Mount TVs, Wire Hider Cable Concealer for Home Office, 8X L15.7in W1.18in H0.6in, CMC02-Large, White

 These handy plastic tubes can clean up the connection between your entertainment center and a mounted TV, and it can be painted to match the wall.